theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiacov.md

 ??? toggle "`irma`: Assembly and Characterization ==_for flu in TheiaCoV_Illumina_PE & TheiaCoV_ONT_=="

-    Cleaned reads are assembled using `irma` which does not use a reference due to the rapid evolution and high variability of influenza. `irma` also performs typing and subtyping as part of the assembly process.
+    Cleaned reads are assembled using `irma` which does not use a reference due to the rapid evolution and high variability of influenza.
+Assemblies produced by `irma` will be orderd from largest to smallest assembled flu segment. `irma` also performs typing and subtyping as part of the assembly process.

     General statistics about the assembly are generated with the `consensus_qc` task ([task_assembly_metrics.wdl](https://github.com/theiagen/public_health_bioinformatics/blob/main/tasks/quality_control/basic_statistics/task_assembly_metrics.wdl)).